mibewh/sdk/nuxtjs/sample/README.md

 ### Cloud CMS Nuxt Module

 This sample site pulls in the [https://github.com/gitana/cloudcms-nuxt](Cloud CMS Nuxt Module) to provide build and render time integration to the Cloud CMS API.
+It also currently pulls in a custmo module (`cloudcms-nuxt-addon`) that will soon be merged into `cloudcms-nuxt`.

 ### Cloud CMS JavaScript Driver

-This module instantiates the [https://github.com/gitana/cloudcms-javascript-driver](Cloud CMS JavaScript Driver) using the credentials provided in your `gitana.json` file.
+The Cloud CMS Nuxt Module instantiates the [https://github.com/gitana/cloudcms-javascript-driver](Cloud CMS JavaScript Driver) using the credentials provided in your `gitana.json` file.
 This driver is then available to your Nuxt files via the `context.$cloudcms` variable.